This post is also available in: हिन्दी (Hindi)

 It is advisable for people with no obvious CAD or IHD, to get themselves assessed after every 4-5 years starting from the age of 20.
 In people, with CAD or IHD, it is important to follow up regularly as advised by their doctors.

-It has been found that modifiable risk factors play a big role in the development of coronary heart disease.
+After the Causes, signs and symptoms of Coronary artery disease, It has been found that modifiable risk factors play a big role in the development of coronary heart disease.
 These factors if prevented by adopting a heart-healthy lifestyle can work wonder in the prevention and early treatment of CHD.

 These are as follows: